Suha-AlHumaid/master-piece-project/README.md

   * Choose type of event.
   * User can edit or delete event page.
 * There is two type of events:
-  * **Private event.** Event creator send a ticket dirctiry to guest email.
+  * **Private Event.** Event creator send a ticket dirctiry to guest email.
-  *  **Public event.** Guest will pay for get a ticket.
+  *  **Public Event.** Guest will pay for get a ticket.
 Event creator determin number of ticket he will sell and the cost.
-* After user done of create his event page he should send an order for admin to confirme his event.
-* user can delete event order.
+* After user done of create his event page he should send an order for admin to confirme his event. (user can delete event order)
 * User can see the pupblic event with out sign in.
 * **After Admin confirmation** :
+  * **Private Event**
     * User can set guest emails and send invation email to them.
     * The invation email contains:
       * QR ticket (expired by the end of event)
       * Invation letter
       * Event Date and time
       * Event page like that was created by event creator.(When guest open link he will be able to see event page)
+  * **Public Event**
+    * User can see public event page without have an account.
+    * User can buy a ticket only when he register and logged in.
+    * After user decide to buy a ticket and pay for it he will recive email ticket.
+  * The invation email contains:
   * User will have scan link for read QR ticket.(This link used at door of event location to let guset enter if it is verfied)
   * User have table for quest that contains "email"  filled by guest email and "came" column filled by yes or no.